grm34/ZenMaxBuilder/README.md

 - `CROSS_COMPILE may not be set correctly in Makefile` : occurs if another compiler is defined in `Makefile`.
 You can ignore this warning and answer yes when zmb asking you to set it up for you.

-- `failed to add toolchain bin to the PATH` : occurs if the PATH is not correctly set, please open an issue.
+- `failed to add toolchain bin to the PATH` : occurs if the `PATH` is not correctly set, please open an issue.

 - An error occurs when getting the kernel version : your source is not configured for the selected compiler.
 Change compiler or edit your `Makefile` accordingly.

-- `kernel version not found` : same as above.
+- `kernel version not found` : same as above or issue with your source.

 ## Reporting Issues